AvalZ/WAF-A-MoLE/README.md

 ![WAF-A-MoLE Architecture](docs/fig/WAF-A-MoLE.png)

-WAF-A-MoLE takes an initial payload and inserts it in the payload **Pool**, which manages a priority queue ordered on the WAF confidence score over each payload.
+WAF-A-MoLE takes an initial payload and inserts it in the payload **Pool**, which manages a priority queue ordered by the WAF confidence score over each payload.

-During each iteration, the head of the payload Pool is passed to the **Fuzzer** and it is randomly mutated, applying one of the available mutation operators.
+During each iteration, the head of the payload Pool is passed to the **Fuzzer**, where it gets randomly mutated, by applying one of the available mutation operators.

 ## Mutation operators